MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-4.md

 ## General Changes in PlayReady Version 4.4

 The ability to determine what features a given Porting Kit implementation supports is added on both client and server.

+When multiple non-leaf licenses are acquired in a single license acquisition response, the server can optionally perform additional cryptography to reduce cryptography on the client.
 <br/><br/>

 ## Changes in PlayReady Server SDK Version 4.4